puppeteer/puppeteer/docs/api.md

 ### class: ExecutionContext

 The class represents a context for JavaScript execution.
-Page might have many execution contexts:
+A [Page] might have many execution contexts:
 - each [frame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) has "default" execution context that is always created after frame is attached to DOM.
-This context could be awaited with the [`frame.executionContext()`](#frameexecutioncontext) method.
+This context is returned by the [`frame.executionContext()`](#frameexecutioncontext) method.
-- [extensions](https://developer.chrome.com/extensions)'s content scripts create additional execution contexts.
-These execution contexts can be pulled with [`frame.executionContexts()`](#frameexecutioncontexts) method.
+- [Extensions](https://developer.chrome.com/extensions)'s content scripts create additional execution contexts.
+These execution contexts can be obtained via the [`frame.executionContexts()`](#frameexecutioncontexts) method.

-Execution context lifecycle could be observed using Page's ['executioncontextcreated'](#event-executioncontextcreated) and ['executioncontextdestroyed'](#event-executioncontextdestroyed) events.
+The execution context lifecycle can be observed with [Page]'s ['executioncontextcreated'](#event-executioncontextcreated) and ['executioncontextdestroyed'](#event-executioncontextdestroyed) events.

-Besides pages, execution contexts can be found in all kind of [workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
+Besides pages, execution contexts can be found in [workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

 #### executionContext.evaluate(pageFunction, ...args)
 - `pageFunction` <[function]|[string]> Function to be evaluated in `executionContext`